netizener/docker-flask/README.md

 # docker-flask
-A simple "Hello World" application on Flask and Docker
+A simple "Hello World" application on Flask and Docker.

 ## Prerequisites
 * You should have Docker installed in your computer.
 Download Docker from [here](https://docs.docker.com/get-docker/)